Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 2: GenAI-Driven Market Comparison

 \subsection{Introduction}

-The second case study explores the application of Generative AI to conduct market comparisons, specifically addressing financial and insurance data within the annual reports of insurance companies.
-The process of extracting and harmonizing the data of interest for a comparative analysis is typically challenging due to varying and non-standardized structures in the reports, often requiring labor-intensive manual effort prone to errors and inefficiencies.
-These publicly available reports are a rich yet complex source of information, containing diverse formats and content types.
-We demonstrate how GenAI can streamline the extraction and comparison of key aspects from annual reports of some of Europe's largest insurance groups (AXA, Generali, and Zurich).
+The second case study explores the application of generative AI to conduct market comparisons, specifically targeting financial and insurance data within the annual reports of insurance companies.
+The process of extracting and harmonising the data of interest for a comparative analysis is typically challenging due to varying and non-standardised structures in the reports, often requiring labour-intensive manual effort prone to errors and inefficiencies.
+These publicly available reports are a rich yet complex source of information and comprise diverse formats and content types.
+We demonstrate how GenAI can streamline the extraction and comparison of key aspects from the 2025 annual reports of three major European insurance groups (AXA, Generali, and Zurich).

 Generative AI offers capabilities particularly well-suited for addressing these challenges due to its ability to effectively process unstructured data.
-This facilitates faster and more accurate extraction of both numerical data (e.g., regulatory capital ratios under Solvency II or SST, contractual service margins, discount rates for insurance contract valuations by duration) and textual data (e.g., strategies for assessing and mitigating cyber risk, sensitivity analyses).
+This facilitates faster and more accurate extraction of both numerical data (e.g., solvency capital ratios under Solvency II or Swiss Solvency Test (SST), discount rates for insurance contract valuations by duration, contractual service margins) and textual data (e.g., insurer financial strength ratings (IFSR) from agencies, strategies for assessing and mitigating cyber risk, sensitivity analyses).
 While the focus here is on financial and insurance data in annual reports, the methodology is highly adaptable and can also be applied, for example, to comparisons of risk reports, sustainability reports, or tariff information (such as services and pricing across different insurance products within a specific market).

+To assess the robustness of the extraction pipeline, we benchmark five LLMs -- Claude~Sonnet~4.6, GPT-4.1, GPT-4.1~mini, GPT-5.4, and GPT-5.4~mini -- across three extraction aspects using a shared Retrieval-Augmented Generation (RAG)~\cite{Lewis2020RAG} pipeline, deterministic evaluation against ground-truth reference values, and repeated runs to quantify the stability of the results.
+High error rates reported on financial question-answering benchmarks, where leading RAG-augmented systems still incorrectly answer or refuse a substantial share of questions~\cite{islam2023financebench}, motivate the rigorous ground-truth validation methodology adopted below.